Mun Charn Wong: Military service

-After college, Wong joined the U.S. Air Force, where he was eventually promoted to the rank of lieutenant colonel.
+After college, Wong joined the U.S. Army Air Force, where he was eventually promoted to the rank of lieutenant colonel.
 Long's decision to join the Air Force was inspired by that of his childhood friend, Wah Kau Kong.
 During World War II, Wong was stationed across Western Europe and flew several missions over Germany.
 Wong played football on the Air Force team and was a noted quarterback.
 Although he had never played football before joining the Air Force, Wong tried out for the team in 1943; 300 players showed up and 36 were chosen, with Wong making the team.
 Coach Captain Charles Erb, Jr. helped improve his game, and his skills were noticed:

 this slender, unimposing chap has been coming along fast under Coach Erb's tutelage.
 His specialty is the rifling of a forward pass.
 Wong is one of those gridiron technicians who can add airmail to special delivery, to the great delight of the fans who like their football out in the open.

 In 1944, Wong learned of the demise of his friend, Wah Kau Kong, who had flown 14 missions with two kills before becoming engaged in an air battle with a German fighter pilot over Blomberg, Germany.
 However, no further information was available.
 Determined to find out what happened to Kong, and out of respect for Kong's family, Wong vowed to discover details of the duel and return any of his friend's belongings to the Kong family.
 Thus, Wong embarked on his own mission to Blomberg with the permission of his commanding officer.
 Through interviews of local residents, Wong was able to find the specific location that Kong's P-51 Mustang (the "Chinaman's Chance") was shot down.
 Wong made contact with the man who carried Kong's body from the crash site and was able to recover his friend's remains, sending them home to Honolulu for proper burial.

 Career

-Wong spent two decades in life insurance, beginning in 1953 with L.T.
-Kagawa's Security Insurance Agency, which later became known as Occidental Underwriters of Hawaii as part of the Transamerica Life company.
+Wong spent two decades in life insurance, beginning in 1953 with Lawrence Takeo Kagawa's Security Insurance Agency, which later became known as Occidental Underwriters of Hawaii as part of the Transamerica Life company.
 Wong was immediately successful, achieving the Million Dollar Round Table and Leading Producers Club in just his first year.
 In September 1989, Wong attended the Transamerica convention in Stockholm, Sweden where he was named the "Legend of Transamerica," the highest honor bestowed by the company.
 Wong was one of only twelve life insurance agents to be named a legend in the history of Transamerica Occidental Life Insurance Company.